 Foreign currency risk is the risk that significant fluctuations in exchange rates may adversely affect the fair value of an investment.
-The Plan's holdings in the international equity discipline are primarily composed of underlying investments in international equities primarily in British, Japanese and other Asian companies.
 The Plan has no stated restrictions on the amount of investment in foreign currency-denominated securities.
 The Plan's investment policy states that the international funds shall be diversified by country and industry with diversification targets of 10% of Plan assets with a permissible range of 5% to 15%.